 Not too thick or thin.
 Ensuring that you roll out a good enough crust is of course a must.
 Most go by the rule of thumb being ⅛ or so of an inch thickness or even slightly thicker.
 This helps your crust to the perfect thickness to carry the weight of your filling without compromising flakiness.

-The Secret to Super Flaky Spicy Jamaican Beef Patties
+The Secret to Super Flaky Crust for Jamaican Beef Patties

 As you can see, I’m no stranger to homemade patties, pop-tarts, or pastries of any sort.
 Because I’ve made them so many times, I feel like I have completely perfected the recipe.
 Here's my secret to a super flaky Spicy Jamaican Beef Patties: